Groundation: History

 The band creates an altogether new reggae sound, featuring swirling, jazz/funk inspired horns, stout Latin and African based poly-rhythmics, and soulful harmony vocals.
 Their concerts utilize live improvisation, in classic jazz fashion, and are renowned for their high energy, communion-type atmosphere.
 Having gained international notoriety for their progressive fusion style, Groundation regularly plays at major international festivals like Summerjam.

 The band uses analog instruments and recording equipment rather than digital, with Stafford explaining "No digital, we don't work with synthesisers.
 Just like in the 1970s we stick to that format."

 Through the years, Groundation has performed in over 35 countries on 5 continents.
 The band, which had a number of personnel changes over the years, but always built around Harrison Stafford's leadership, continued to bring reggae into new worlds, with their studio album The Next Generation (2018) opening with a full jazz big band (featuring 12 horn players).
 This album beat out Ziggy Marley and others to win Reggae.fr's “Best Roots Reggae Album of 2018,” voted on by over 16,000 media members, musicians, producers, and fans.

 In 2022 Groundation released their 10th studio album One Rock.
-The album can be seen as a product of the global pandemic of the last two years.
-During this period, Groundation became even more aware of the issues of selfishness and greed that have emerged, which they address throughout the record, while also paying tribute to the victims and honoring the many reggae legends who have left us too soon since 2020.
-The group's desire to honor the "veterans" on this album was therefore obvious.
-Always a group to respect their elders and forebears, Groundation makes history yet again by bringing together the legendary reggae vocal groups Israel Vibration, The Abyssinians, and The Congos into the fold for One Rock.
+They addressed issues of selfishness and greed emerged during COVID-19 pandemic throughout the record, and paid tribute to the victims and honoring the many reggae legends who had passed away since 2020.
+The group also honored the "veterans" on this album.
+For One Rock, they brought together the reggae vocal groups Israel Vibration, The Abyssinians, and The Congos.